starship/starship/docs/ru-RU/config/README.md

 ## Lua

-The `lua` module shows the currently installed version of Lua. Модуль будет показан, если любое из следующих условий соблюдено:
+The `lua` module shows the currently installed version of Lua.
+By default the module will be shown if any of the following conditions are met:

 - The current directory contains a `.lua-version` file
 - The current directory contains a `lua` directory